stutterfly/similarWebSearch/README.md

 # SimilarWeb Sites Search

+## Description
+App can search similar sites and get some information like global rank, country rank and category rank.
+App uses SimilarWeb API.

-## Installation
+## How to use

-Open build\index.html in your browser or input in terminal
+Open build\index.html in your browser or:

 ```bash
 npm install